ariffinzulkifli/n8n-raspberry-pi/README.md

 On first access, you'll be prompted to:
 1. Create an owner account (email and password)
+2. Log in using the Basic Auth (admin / password).
-2. Set up your workspace
+3. Set up your workspace

 ## 🔧 Useful Commands